Defining Corporate Communication: What You Need to Know

 Managing communication during mergers, acquisitions, and organizational changes

-These periods of change require careful communication to maintain stakeholder trust and employee morale.
+These periods of change require careful communication to maintain stakeholder trust and employee morale, especially as research shows a 35 percent longer gap between announcement and closing for major global deals between 2012 and 2022.
 It's important to communicate early and address any concerns to make the transition smoother.

 Careers in Corporate Communications